About Joyful Doberman Puppies

 What’s Included:

-✅ Ear Cropping & Tail Docking – Professionally done to breed standard.
+-Ear Cropping & Tail Docking – Professionally done to breed standard.

-✅ Health Guarantees –
+-Health Guarantees –

-5-Year Genetic Health Guarantee covering disorders including DCM.
+5 Years Genetic Health Guarantee covering disorders including DCM.

-2-Year Hip Guarantee for peace of mind.
+2 Years Hip Guarantee for your peace of mind.

-✅ Age-Appropriate Vaccinations & Deworming – Completed before going home.
+-Age-Appropriate Vaccinations & Deworming – Completed before going home.

-✅ 4-Week Free Insurance Trial – To get you started with peace of mind.
+-4 Weeks Free Insurance Trial – To get you started with peace of mind.

-✅ Royal Canin Puppy Food Discounts – Savings on high-quality nutrition.
+-Royal Canin Puppy Food Discounts – Savings on high-quality nutrition.

-✅ 24/7 Breeder Support – Guidance for life.✨ We are committed to producing healthy, confident, and versatile Dobermans who excel as family companions and working partners.
+* We are committed to producing healthy, confident, and versatile Dobermans who excel as family companions and working partners.

 HOW LONG IS PREGNANCY AND HOW DO YOU KNOW HOW PUPPIES YOU'RE EXPECTING?